Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Abstract

 \section{Abstract}

 The data-centric paradigm has emerged as a pivotal direction in artificial intelligence (AI), relying on high-quality training data.
-This shift is especially critical in the Text-to-SQL task, where model performance is constrained by the scarcity, limited diversity, and structural simplicity of existing datasets.
+This shift is especially critical in the Text-to-SQL task, where the scarcity, limited diversity, and structural simplicity of existing datasets constrain model performance.
 To address these challenges, we propose \textsc{Text2SQL-Flow}, a SQL-aware data augmentation framework that systematically generates large-scale, semantically valid, and structurally diverse Text-to-SQL pairs from limited seed data.
-Our framework operates along six augmentation dimensions and integrates an end-to-end pipeline featuring SQL execution verification, natural language (NL) question generation, chain-of-thought (CoT) reasoning trace generation, and data classification.
-A modular \texttt{Database Manager} further ensures cross-database compatibility and scalability.
-Leveraging this framework, we construct \textsc{SQLFlow}, a high-quality dataset comprising 89,544 annotated examples.
+Our framework operates along six augmentation dimensions and integrates an end-to-end pipeline featuring auxiliary database selection, SQL executability verification, natural language (NL) question generation, NL–SQL correspondence verification, and chain-of-thought (CoT) reasoning trace generation.
+Leveraging this framework, we construct \textsc{SQLFlow}, a high-quality dataset comprising 75,386 annotated examples.
 We demonstrate the utility of \textsc{SQLFlow} in both fine-tuning and prompt-based settings: (1) For open-source large language models (LLMs), fine-tuning with \textsc{SQLFlow} enhances the problem-solving capabilities.
 Under the same data budget, models trained on \textsc{SQLFlow} achieve competitive performance gains across multiple benchmarks.
 (2) For closed-source LLMs, we propose a masked alignment retrieval method that leverages \textsc{SQLFlow} as both a knowledge base and the training data for the retrieval model.
 This approach enables structure-aware example matching by modeling fine-grained alignments between NL questions and SQL queries.
 Experimental results show that our retrieval strategy outperforms existing example retrieval methods, highlighting the dual importance of \textsc{SQLFlow}’s high-quality data and our novel retrieval technique.
 Our work establishes a scalable, data-centric foundation for advancing Text-to-SQL systems and underscores the indispensable role of structured, high-fidelity data in modern AI development.
 Our code is available at \url{https://github.com/TechNomad-ds/Text2SQL-Flow}.